 Introducing the Chromecast family

 If you haven’t yet entered the world of 4K Ultra HD TVs, you’ll be happy to know that the 1080p version of the Chromecast ($35) is still your best bet.
 The device comes in two colors, chalk and charcoal, and features three built-in antennas, a malleable HDMI cord, and support for 802.11ac and 5 GHz bands.

 For those looking to step into the future of high-resolution content, the $70 Chromecast Ultra (shown above) will be the best fit.
 The Chromecast Ultra brings more than just a higher pixel count to your streaming toolkit — along with 4K Ultra HD, the device supports the two most popular versions of HDR (HDR10 and Dolby Vision) to work with virtually any 4K HDR-ready TV.
 HDR content allows for deeper contrast, brighter highlights, and richer color shading.
 It is widely regarded as a key element in making 4K shows and movies look more realistic and engaging.

-Google offers plenty of 4K Ultra HD movies via Google Play, joining Netflix and YouTube as top casting sources supporting 4K Ultra HD resolution.
-Thanks to Amazon and Google’s feud, however, Amazon Prime (which offers a fair amount of 4K HDR video in its own right) is not natively available on any Chromecast.
+Google offers plenty of 4K Ultra HD movies via Google Play, joining Amazon Prime Video, Netflix, and YouTube as top casting sources supporting 4K Ultra HD resolution.

 Which source devices work with Chromecast?

 Google’s Chromecast devices are supported by Android tablets and phones, iPads and iPhones, and the Chrome browser for macOS and Windows.